Levels of Engagement

 But most vitally, the Levels of Engagement model helps us identify practical approaches that can really reach new audiences, increase visit frequency and increase engagement with the more challenging programming.
 Ultimately, developing an individual’s experience of the full range of personal and societal benefits that culture can bring makes them far more likely to give their precious time and/or money to support the sector.

 So, what works?
 Our research says it’s all about personal relationships – they are vital to encouraging anyone along their ‘engagement journey’.
 And tagging your audience database records by Levels of Engagement can help you target different interventions that will foster a sense of personal connection.
-Our #MHMRelationships web app can add these and other useful tags to each record.

 Read more about the levels here in Ready to Engage - available to download here: